-ECED 291: Field Experience in Early Childhood Education II Credits: 4
+ECED 291: Early Childhood Practicum II

-Prereq: "C" or higher in ECED 191.
-"C" or higher or concurrently enrolled in ECED 115.
-"C" or higher or concurrently enrolled in ECED 170.
-Coreq: ECED 263 and ECED 264 Semester Offered: Spring Description: This course provides a final supervised work experience in an early childhood education and care setting.
+Lecture/Lab Hours: 8 Prereq: "C" or higher in ECED 191.
+Semester Offered: Spring Description: This course provides a final supervised work experience in an early childhood education and care setting.
 It is designed to support students in integrating content knowledge with practice.